mogoson/MGS.PlotFSM/README.md

 - Unity 2021 or above.

 # Config
-- Config plots in a json file, like DramaMeta.json.
+- Config plots in a json file, like PlotFSMTest.json.

 # Extend
 - Create a class for plot and inherit from the Plot<T>.
 - Create a class or struct for parameter of plot.

 # Usage
-1. Create a Instance of DramaPlayer.
+1. Create a Instance of PlotFSM.
 1. Read config file (json content).
-1. Deserialize json content to DramaMeta.
+1. Deserialize json content to PlotMeta array.
-1. Init DramaPlayer.
+1. Init PlotFSM.

 ---